kelsonc/paper-sbseg2026/README.md

 ## Security Concerns

 The artifact does not require privileged execution, external credentials, network packet capture, or access to security-sensitive system resources.
 The notebooks operate on previously processed CSV files downloaded from the Zenodo record.
-As a general precaution, reviewers may execute the artifact inside a Python virtual environment or an isolated virtual machine.
+As a general precaution, the artifacts can be executed in a Python virtual environment or an isolated virtual machine.

 ## Installation